LADSoft/OrangeC/build.md

     omake distribute

 which copies all files to the distribution directories and creates the distribution packages into `\orangec\dist`.
-I use Visual Studio 2010 to generate the binaries for release, so after building the programs I type:
+If you build instead from Visual Studio IDE or using MSBUILD you need to include /DMS:

-    omake -DMS distribute
+    omake /DMS distribute

 which copies the Visual Studio binaries from `\orangec\src\release` instead of the binaries that are built by the make program in each destination directory.